plantoncloud/deploy-microservice-action/README.md

-# GitHub Action: Deploy Microservice using Planton Cloud
+# GitHub Action to Deploy Microservice using Planton Cloud

 This repository provides a GitHub Action to deploy a Microservice to an environment managed by Planton Cloud.